 Combating the economic consequences: the work of the Economic Risk Management Group

 How great is the impact of this crisis on the economy?
-What support measures are needed?
-Which are the businesses that we absolutely must keep running because they are currently of critical importance to our society?
+How can we ensure that critical enterprises and infrastructures remain operational?
+What measures have already been taken to counter the impact of the crisis?
 The Economic Risk Management Group is putting forward answers on these and many other issues.

 The coronavirus pandemic does not only imply numerous challenges for our health care system.
 Businesses, the self-employed and households are also feeling the consequences.
 The absolutely vital preventive measures are actually bringing some economic sectors to a total standstill.
 Others continue to operate, but in slow motion.
 Almost every business is now feeling the impact.